 North Star is in its own process around racial justice.
 At the core of our values, mission, and vision is a commitment to the transformation of systems of oppression.
 We aspire towards it and consistently come up short.
 We endeavor to remain humble while staying in a constant process around communication, feedback, and improvement.
 The world we dream of remains incredibly far away.
 It is only by doing our best to model that future now that we can hope to someday make it real.

 We can start by collectively affirming as an organization, as a field, and a society, the fundamental truth that black lives matter.
-So long as that freedom for life is denied, America be a land of broken dreams.
+So long as that freedom for life is denied, the American Dream will be a broken promise.

 — — —

 - Make No Mistake: Cannabis Equity Can't Wait; Janet Burns; Forbes